 4.3 Three VA-purchased respite modalities

-- In-Home Respite, Home Health agency employee comes to the veteran's home.
+- In-Home Respite, a Home Health Aide comes to the veteran's home.

-- Adult Day Health Care (ADHC) Respite, veteran attends a VA-purchased ADHC program.
+- Adult Day Health Care (ADHC) Respite, the veteran attends a VA-purchased adult day program.

 Coordination runs through the facility Caregiver Support Coordinator (every VAMC has one).
 New York VAMCs include VA NY Harbor (Manhattan, Brooklyn, St. Albans), Bronx, Northport, Hudson Valley, Albany, Syracuse, Bath, Canandaigua, and Buffalo.

 - Voucher / scholarship.
-AAA reimburses the caregiver up to a per-caregiver annual cap for approved respite providers.
-Common amounts range $300–$1,500 per year, county-dependent.
+The AAA reimburses the caregiver up to a per-caregiver annual cap for approved respite providers.
+Amounts vary widely by county, so ask your county AAA what its current cap is.

 - Direct service contract.
 AAA contracts with a home care agency and assigns hours to caregivers.